Pandaqi/Rode-Panda-Website/rode-panda/content/english/design/boardgame/keebble.md

 _Keebble_ answers the question: what if Scrabble could be played in 30 minutes and with just a piece of paper?

 It's one of my [One Paper Games](/en/design/boardgame/one-paper-games).
 You place words by writing them on the paper.
 What makes the game work, though, are some smart rules about how you _get_ new letters and some additions I've always wanted in Scrabble.

-Visit my blog to read [the developer diary](https://pandaqi.com/blog/boardgames/keebble) explaining how I designed this game.

 ## What's special?